yogi1967/MoneydancePythonScripts/index.md

 Python is actual Jython 2.7 and accesses the Moneydance Java codebase.

 My scripts and extensions are identical.
 The extension version(s) are simply a 'packaged' script version.
-InfiniteKind (the creators of Moneydance) have now signed all my Extensions.
-NOTE: The signed versions may be a few builds behind my latest versions.
+InfiniteKind (the creators of Moneydance) have now signed my Extensions.
+NOTE: The signed versions hosted by IK/MD may be a few builds behind my latest versions.
 If you require a signed version, then download links are at the bottom of this page...

 The Extensions will only run properly on Moneydance version 2021.1 (build 3056 onwards)...